Epic Road-Trip Chasing Iceland Waterfalls

 We continued our trip to the south of Iceland, to the town of Vik.
 On our way, we spontaneously stopped to gaze at more glaciers.
 After 6 1/2 days of beautiful weather, surprising due to Iceland’s temperamental weather, we received the dreaded torrential rain and windstorm.
 There was no deterring us so we continued towards Black Sand Beach Vik.
 I admit, it was not the best time to try to spot Puffins, but we were still graced by their presence.
 We took cover in the cave but were not the only ones struggling to take pictures as a sad bride and her photographer took cover in the cave as well.
-The sky was dark grey, the water was just as dark, and the black sand gave the illusion that that we were seeing an infinity gradient of darkness.
+The sky was dark gray, the water was just as dark, and the black sand gave the illusion that we were seeing an infinity gradient of darkness.
 As gloomy as it may sound, it was simply spectacular.

 Day 8 – Skogafoss – Sólheimasandur

 We woke up early in the morning and headed to another of Iceland waterfalls, Skogafoss.
 As a very popular tourist spot, I highly recommend you go as early as possible to avoid the crowd.
 It’s hard to pick favorites in Iceland but this was definitely on the top 5.
-I climbed the stairs to the top, realized how badly in shape I was, and got an amazing view of the waterfall.
+I climbed the stairs to the top, realized how badly in shape I was and got an amazing view of the waterfall.
 Since it was basically empty, I got to shoot from various angles.
 After hours of bumpy roads, we arrived at Sólheimasandur plane crash sight (an airplane ran out of gas and crashed at this site).
 The odd thing is that the plane was left there.
-Afterwards, we headed to the port to take the ferry to Heimaey Island.
+Afterward, we headed to the port to take the ferry to Heimaey Island.

 Day 9 – Heimaey

 We spent the day exploring the small island of Heimaey and did some hiking through the lava fields.
-A separate post will be coming soon!

 Day 10 – Volcanic Moss Field